 Many women who have given birth and have had damage to their anal sphincter (muscle around the anus) may also find bowel control problems occur with the onset of menopause.

 What are the warning signs for incontinence?

-The most common problems women face during and after menopause are:
+The most common problems older women face during and after menopause are: